Huchangzhi/123IDEnew/docs/index.md

 ### <a id="replacement-online-services"></a>Replacements to Microsoft Online Services

-When searching the `@tag:usesOnlineServices` filter, note that while the "Update: Mode" setting description still says "The updates are fetched from a Microsoft online service", VSCodium's build script [sets the `updateUrl` field](https://github.com/VSCodium/vscodium/blob/master/prepare_vscode.sh#L36) in `product.json` to that of VSCodium's own small [update server](https://github.com/VSCodium/update-api), so enabling that setting won't actually result in any calls to Microsoft servers.
+When searching the `@tag:usesOnlineServices` filter, note that while the "Update: Mode" setting description still says "The updates are fetched from a Microsoft online service", IDE123's build script [sets the `updateUrl` field](https://github.com/IDE123/IDE123/blob/master/prepare_vscode.sh#L36) in `product.json` to that of IDE123's own small [update server](https://github.com/IDE123/update-api), so enabling that setting won't actually result in any calls to Microsoft servers.

-Likewise, while the descriptions for "Extensions: Auto Check Updates" and "Extensions: Auto Update" include the same phrase, VSCodium [replaces](https://github.com/VSCodium/vscodium/blob/master/prepare_vscode.sh#L42) the Visual Studio Marketplace with Open VSX, so these settings won't call Microsoft, either.
+Likewise, while the descriptions for "Extensions: Auto Check Updates" and "Extensions: Auto Update" include the same phrase, IDE123 [replaces](https://github.com/IDE123/IDE123/blob/master/prepare_vscode.sh#L42) the Visual Studio Marketplace with Open VSX, so these settings won't call Microsoft, either.

 ## <a id="extensions-marketplace"></a>Extensions + Marketplace

-Being a vscode based editor, VSCodium gets additional features by installing VS Code extensions.
+Being a vscode based editor, IDE123 gets additional features by installing VS Code extensions.
 Unfortunately, as Microsoft [prohibits usages of the Microsoft marketplace by any other products](https://github.com/microsoft/vscode/issues/31168) or redistribution of `.vsix` files from it, in order to use VS Code extensions in non-Microsoft products those need to be installed differently.

 By default, the `product.json` file is set up to use [open-vsx.org](https://open-vsx.org/) as extension gallery, which has an [adapter](https://github.com/eclipse/openvsx/wiki/Using-Open-VSX-in-VS-Code) to the Marketplace API used by VS Code.
 Since that is a rather new project, you will likely miss some extensions you know from the VS Code Marketplace.
 You have the following options to obtain such missing extensions: